 One of our newer schools this ballet academy was founded in 1998 under the direction of Alicia Alonso.
 Today their instructors are members and professors from the National Ballet of Cuba.
 Their mission is to allow their pupils to strengthen their practice of classical techniques and other styles and incorporate them with the passion of Cuban ballet.
 They put a huge emphasis on Latin American culture in this particular ballet institution.

 #5 – The John Cranko School – Stuttgart, Germany

 In 1961 John Cranko settled in Stuttgart with the idea to start a ballet institution.
 He dreamed of a place where the gifted youth of the world would study with the Ballet Company of the State Theatre Stuttgart.
 In 1971 the John Cranko school opened up to accept its first pupils.
 This German dance school is considered one of the best places to train in ballet in the whole world.
 This is where dancers go after a big win to sharpen their skills.
-Once their training is complete they move on to the Company of the State Theatre or to other prestigious ballet schools and/or companies.
+Once their training is complete, they move on to the Company of the State Theatre or other prestigious ballet schools and companies.

 #4 – The School of American Ballet – New York City, New York, United States

 George Balanchine founded this famous ballet school in 1934.
-He brought with him the dedication to perfection he himself learned at the Imperial Ballet School when he trained there.
+He brought with him the dedication to perfection he learned at the Imperial Ballet School when he trained there.
 Balanchine also knew that any successful ballet academy had to be closely associated with a prestigious ballet company.
 He felt it was time to create a chief ballet troupe in the United States.
 That is how the New York City Ballet was formed.
 The initial intention of The School of American Ballet was to train dancers for the ballet company.